Hal Merrill

-Hal Merrill (born July 2, 1964, in Fredericton, New Brunswick) is a paralympic track and field athlete from Fredericton, New Brunswick, Canada, competing mainly in category F52 throwing events.
+Hal Wade Merrill (July 2, 1964 – March 14, 2025) was a paralympic track and field athlete from Fredericton, New Brunswick, Canada, who competed in the category F52 throwing events.

 Career

 Merrill has competed in three Paralympics and has won three bronze medals over the course of his career.
 At the 1992 Summer Paralympics in Barcelona, Spain, Merrill won two bronze medals in the F52 shot put and discus throws, and placed 10th in the discus.
 At the 1996 Summer Paralympics in Atlanta, United States, Merrill won a bronze medal in the F51 shot put and placed 4th in the javelin.
 Merrill also competed in the 2000 Summer Paralympics in Sydney, Australia, but was unable to place on the podium, finishing 8th in the shot put, 5th in the javelin, and 5th in the discus.